-On June 30, 2010 we closed on the discounted payoff agreement with Wachovia and recorded a \$156.6 million gain, net of fees, certain expenses, and taxes, to our Consolidated Statement of Operations, net of certain expenses.
-The Wachovia transaction has had a material impact on our results of operations for the three and six month periods ended June 30, 2010, and the following is intended to discuss how the Wachovia transaction may further impact future reporting periods and results of operations for the balance of the year.
+On June 30, 2010 we closed on the discounted payoff agreement with Wachovia and recorded a \$156.6 million gain, net of fees, certain expenses, and taxes, to our Consolidated Statement of Operations.
+The Wachovia transaction has had a material impact on our results of operations in 2010, and the following is intended to discuss how the Wachovia transaction may further impact future reporting periods and results of operations for the balance of the year.